JanssenProject/jans/docs/admin/install/install-faq.md

 ## After installation, what's next?

 After successful installation of the Janssen Server, move on to the [configuration steps](../config-guide/config-tools/jans-cli/README.md) in the Command Line Interface documentation to align Janssen with your organizational requirements.

+## Does the Janssen Server uninstall process remove the data store as well?

+Only if the persistence type is local LDAP, it will be removed during the Janssen server uninstallation process.

+For all other persistence options, the
+Janssen server uninstall steps ([this](./vm-install/suse.md#uninstall) for instance) will only remove the Janssen Server software and it'll keep the data store untouched.
+Removing data store is at the discretion of the administrator and it is a manual step.
+If not removed before attempting a reinstall of Janssen Server, the installer would fail due to the existence of the previous data store.